 *These offices and programs include graduate study and research.

 Several departments in the college offer supervised internships for academic credit.
-Internships may be granted for pay and/or credit with a limit of up to 3 credits per internship and no more than 6 credits throughout the undergraduate career can be applied for internships consisting of off-campus work experiences that do not have the continued presence of a Cornell faculty member.
+Internships may be granted for pay and/or credit and no more than 6 credits throughout the undergraduate career can be applied for internships consisting of off-campus work experiences that do not have the continued presence of a Cornell faculty member.
 The number of credits awarded follows NYSED guidelines equal to one semester credit hour awarded for each 40-45 clock-hour week of supervised academic activity.
 Since the State Education Department requirement is a minimum requirement, departments may require more than 45 combined instructional and supplementary hours of internship experience per credit earned.
 Fall and spring semesters consist of 15 weeks.

 The 6 credit allotment includes transfer credit and credit from other internships in other colleges at Cornell.
 The 6 credit limit does not apply, however, to secondary, post-secondary, and cooperative extension teaching internships in the discipline of Education.
 The awarding of credit will not be allowed in cases where a student brings to the college or to a professor a description of a past experience and requests credit.

 Note that a maximum of 15 (pro-rated for transfer students) of the 120 credits required for the degree may be taken in internships, individual study courses, and undergraduate teaching or research.
 For internships not governed by an established internship course, the student must enroll in a 4960 course for the number of credits assigned.

 To ensure a straightforward and equitable system to manage internships, the College of Agriculture and Life Sciences has set forth guidelines to serve as minimum requirements for a student to receive internship credit.